Factorizations in bounded hereditary Noetherian prime rings: Transfer homomorphism

-\ref*{l-towerlift:full}: By \ref*{l-towerlift:weak}, there exists a chain of right $R$-ideals $I \supset I_0 \supset I_1 \supset \cdots \supset I_{n-1} \supset I_n=J$ and towers $T_1'$, $\ldots\,$,~$T_n'$ with $(I_{i-1}/I_i)=(T_i')$ and $\langle T_i'\rangle=\langle T_i\rangle$ for all $i \in [1,n]$.
+\ref*{l-towerlift:full} By \ref*{l-towerlift:weak}, there exists a chain of right $R$-ideals $I \supset I_0 \supset I_1 \supset \cdots \supset I_{n-1} \supset I_n=J$ and towers $T_1'$, $\ldots\,$,~$T_n'$ with $(I_{i-1}/I_i)=(T_i')$ and $\langle T_i'\rangle=\langle T_i\rangle$ for all $i \in [1,n]$.
 Since

 it follows that $I_0=I$ and that there exists a permutation $\sigma \in \fS_n$ with $T_i'=T_{\sigma(i)}$ for all $i \in [1,n]$. \end{proof} In the previous lemma, if the conditions of \labelcref{l-towerlift:strong} are satisfied, the statement of \labelcref{l-towerlift:full} holds with $\sigma=\id$ as a trivial consequence of \labelcref{l-towerlift:strong}.
-However, we will need to make use of \labelcref{l-towerlift:full} even in the case where \labelcref{c-fos} may not hold or faithful towers may exist.
+However, we will need to make use of \labelcref{l-towerlift:full} even in the case where faithful towers may exist and \labelcref{c-fos} may not hold.

-Recall, from \cref{t-k0-iso-pcg}, that there exists an isomorphism $\cgrp{R} \isomto \pcg{R}$.
+Recall, from \cref{t-k0-iso-pcg}, that there exists an isomorphism $\phi\colon \cgrp{R} \isomto \pcg{R}$.
 If $T$ is a tower and $I$ is an $R$-ideal with $(R/I) = (T)$, then $\phi\big(\langle T \rangle\big) = \stzcls{I} - \stzcls{R} = [I]-[R]\in \pcgm{R} \subset \pcg{R}$, with $\pcgm{R}$ as in \cref{d-pcgm}.

 \begin{lemma} Suppose that every stably free right $R$-ideal is free.
 If $J \subset I$ are right $R$-ideals such that $(I/J) = (T_1) + \cdots + (T_n)$ with towers $T_1$, $\ldots\,$,~$T_n$ and $\langle T_1 \rangle + \cdots + \langle T_n \rangle = \mathbf 0$ in $\cgrp{R}$, then $I$ is free if and only if $J$ is free. \end{lemma}